 In 1944 the Villa del Balì was taken over by the Fano communal administration; a restoration in 1972 unfortunately altered some of the interior structures but did prevent the building from falling into ruin.

-Renovated by Saltara communal administration to house the science center, the villa now fittingly continues a tradition that Vincenzo Negusanti initiated 500 years ago.
+Renovated by Saltara (now Collial Metauro) communal administration to house the science center, the villa now fittingly continues a tradition that Vincenzo Negusanti initiated 500 years ago.